 Imagine this: You’ve just finished setting up your shrimp tank.
-The water is crystal clear, the plantsOpens in a new tab. are lush, and your shrimplets are happily exploring their new home.
+The water is crystal clear, the plants are lush, and your shrimplets are happily exploring their new home.
 But as days turn into weeks, you notice a change.
 The water starts to take on a tea-like color, and you’re left scratching your head, wondering if your tank has turned into a giant teapot.

 In the realm of shrimp keeping, the role of tannins is often a subject of debate.
 Some aquarists advocate for their use, citing various benefits, while others prefer to maintain the clarity of their tanks without the influence of tannins.
 So, what is the consensus?
 Are tannins beneficial for shrimp?
 In essence, tannins can indeed be advantageous for shrimp, although their application may not align with the preferences of every aquarist.